abudawud/ci-deploy/README.md

 ## How To Use

-just modify `.env` file based on your project
+just modify `.env` file based on your project and load it from your `.bashrc`

 ## How to implement it